 The mission of the Physics Department is to provide students opportunities for interactive engagement with physics principles and concepts, scientific thinking, communication, and research of solar cells.

 The goals of the Physics Program are the following:

 Extensive emphasis is placed on communication of physics principles through regular assignments and student reports, writing for the extended community, learning transferable skills such as model fitting of experimental data, and providing areas for independent study and research (both student and faculty) in physics and photovoltaics.

 Grades: Students must pass courses at a grade of C- or better to count toward the minor.

 Total Credit Hours: Students must earn a minimum of 20 credit hours in physics courses at the 200 level and above and selected courses from related disciplines to fulfill the minor requirements.
 Courses from related disciplines may include CHM 331 Thermodynamics and Kinetics (4 credits), CHM 332 Quantum Chemistry and Molecular Spectroscopy (4 credits), CHM 333 Thermodynamics Laboratory (1 credit), approved Special Topics in physics, Independent Studies in physics, and SCI 486-489 Natural Science Seminar Research.

-In addition to the courses listed above, a student completing a minor in Physics should complete the Natural Science Seminar sequence (SCI 390 Research Design, SCI 486-489 Natural Science Seminar Research, and SCI 493 Natural Science Seminar Communication) either supervised by the physics department or the department of the student's major.
-Natural Science Seminar Research and Communication courses supervised by the Physics Department contribute towards the 20-hour minor requirement.
+In addition to the courses listed above, a student completing a minor in Physics should complete the Natural Science Seminar sequence (SCI 390 Research Design, SCI 486-489 Natural Science Seminar Research, and SCI 493 Natural Science Seminar Communication) approved and supervised by the physics department or the department of the student's major.
+Natural Science Seminar Research and Communication courses supervised by Physics faculty contribute towards the 20-hour minor requirement.
 However, Natural Science Seminar Research and Communication courses supervised by another department do not contribute to the 20-hour minor requirement in physics.
 See section 4.26 for details.